 Mojicones or piñitas, which is another common name they use in certain areas of Colombia, are delicious sweet bread rolls that are covered with granulated sugar and that you can easily find in many Colombian bakeries.
 It’s hard to think of a bakery that doesn’t sell them because they are extremely popular, especially when served as snacks during “el algo” or “las onces”, with a nice cup of hot chocolate, or in my sister’s case, a cold soda after school.

-I think I already mentioned before that making bread is one of the easiest things you can make in your kitchen, even though some people avoid it like the plague thinking it’s harder than it really is.
+I think I already mentioned before that making bread is one of the easiest things you can make in your kitchen, even though some people avoid it like the plague thinking it’s harder than it is.
 To make spectacular bread rolls I highly recommend working with good yeast, I always use active dry because I can easily store it in the fridge and have it always available.
-I also recommend that you use bread flour, I’m not saying that regular all purpose flour will not work because it does, but if you want super soft and really, really fluffy bread rolls, the best thing is to use bread flour because of its high protein content.
+I also recommend that you use bread flour, I’m not saying that regular all-purpose flour will not work because it does, but if you want super soft and fluffy bread rolls, the best thing is to use bread flour because of its high protein content.

 This recipe is very similar to the coconut bread rolls recipe I shared with you guys over a year ago, the difference is that that recipe is made with coconut milk and coconut extract and I make these mojicones with regular milk and vanilla extract, even though some times, like in the video, I don’t add the vanilla.
 What I never skip is the white granulated sugar I sprinkle on top, which is practically what makes these bread rolls so special and one of the reasons why they are so loved in Colombia.